10 Mukhi Rudraksha: Benefits, Price & Complete Wearing Guide (All Graha Protection)

 Since the 10 Mukhi governs all nine planetary energies, its health benefits are correspondingly broad:

 - Nervous system stabilisation: The comprehensive planetary harmonisation calms the nervous system by reducing the conflicting energetic signals that multiple afflicted planets send to the body.
-People with multiple afflicted planets often experience anxiety that has no single identifiable cause — the 10 Mukhi addresses this at the systemic level.
+People with multiple afflicted planets often experience anxiety that has no single identifiable cause, and the 10 Mukhi addresses this at the systemic level.

-- Immune system strengthening: Vishnu's preserving energy supports the body's own protective systems.
+- Immune system strengthening: The preserving energy of Sri Vishnuji supports the body's own protective systems.
 Traditional Ayurvedic practitioners prescribe the 10 Mukhi for those with chronically weak immune function, particularly when no single planetary cause can be identified.

-- Digestive regulation: Multiple afflicted planets often manifest as erratic digestion — sometimes sluggish (Saturn), sometimes inflamed (Mars), sometimes anxious (Rahu).
-The 10 Mukhi's comprehensive harmonisation stabilises these fluctuations.
+- Digestive regulation: Multiple afflicted planets often show up as erratic digestion, sometimes sluggish (Saturn), sometimes inflamed (Mars), sometimes anxious (Rahu).
+The 10 Mukhi's comprehensive harmonisation steadies these fluctuations.

 - General vitality: By harmonising all nine planetary influences on the physical body, the 10 Mukhi creates the conditions for optimal health across all systems.
-This is not a cure for specific diseases — it is energetic support for the body's overall equilibrium.
+This is not a cure for specific diseases.
+It is energetic support for the body's overall balance.

 These are Ayurvedic attributions, not medical claims.
 They complement, not replace, professional medical treatment.